scossu/lakesuperior/README.md

 - Python API (*planned*): Authors of Python clients can use LAKEsuperior as an embedded repository with no HTTP traffic or interim RDF serialization & de-serialization involved.
+- Fits in a pocket: you can carry over 50M triples in an 8Gb memory stick.

 Implementation of the official [Fedora API specs](https://fedora.info/spec/) (Fedora 5.x and beyond) is not